Areas of Specialization

 Employer Liability Defense

 Many of the Firm’s clients mentioned above adjust both workers’ compensation and defense matters.
 It was a natural growth for the Firm’s subrogation department to begin defending these clients in the Superior Court.
-Charleton Pearse is the partner in charge of this unit and is aided by partners Jeana Pipkin and Benjamin Oram, and associate attorney Adam Ambrozy.
+Charleton Pearse is the partner in charge of this unit and is aided by partners Jeana Pipkin, Adam Ambrozy, and associate attorney, Forrest Misenti.

 The Firm defends the employer community in Superior Court against employment discrimination, wrongful termination, sexual harassment, ADA violations and similar claims.
 Before the WCAB, the Firm’s attorneys defend employers against claims of Serious and Willful Misconduct and Labor Code §132a violations.

 The continued success of the Firm will be derived from the skills and integrity of its partners and associates, the stability of its composition, the diversity of its practice and its reputation for quality legal representation.
 A majority of the principals have practiced solely with this Firm and plan to remain throughout their legal careers.
 Individual resumes for each of the attorneys are available upon request.
-Questions concerning the specifics of legal representation can be directed to any partner or to one of the managing partners, William Majernik or Yolanda Tuckerman in our Sacramento office, or Brian Lee, manager of our Fresno office.
+Questions concerning the specifics of legal representation can be directed to any partner or to one of the managing partners, William Majernik or Yolanda Tuckerman.